Stewart School, Cuttack has its tell-tale glorious past, soaked in legend.

-In 1910, the school was recognized as a Higher Elementary School by the Inspector of European Schools, Bihar and Orissa.
+In 1910, the school was recognized as a Higher Elementary School by the Inspector of European Schools, Bihar, and Orissa.
 The name of the school was altered to Stewart School, Cuttack, to perpetuate the name of its Founder, Dr. Stewart.
-In the year 1924 the school was confirmed in the status of Junior Secondary School and the Cambridge Syndicate sanctioned the opening of a center for Cambridge Examinations in the school.
-In the year 1974, the school was affiliated to CISCE, New Delhi.
+In the year 1924, the school was confirmed in the status of Junior Secondary School and the Cambridge Syndicate sanctioned the opening of a center for Cambridge Examinations in the school.
+In the year 1974, the school was affiliated with CISCE, New Delhi.
 Stewart School, Cuttack is an Anglo-Indian School and its Principal is the State’s only Non-official representative on the Inter-State Board for Anglo-Indian Education.

-The contribution of Stewart School, Cuttack, the oldest among the six and still towers like a giant in the educational spectrum of the state.
+Stewart School, Cuttack, the oldest among the six and still towers like a giant in the educational spectrum of the state.
 It has been instrumental in cataclysmic changes that rewrote the socio-political history of Orissa.
-The illustrious alumni of this prestigious institution have reached top echelons of the society both at national and international levels.
+The illustrious alumni of this prestigious institution have reached the top echelons of society both at national and international levels.
 Incidentally, Netaji Subhash Chandra Bose attended this school till class 7th.
 Thousands of reputed professionals spread across the globe feel proud to call themselves ex-Stewartonians.
 Stewart School, Cuttack continues to produce men and women with clarity of vision.
 Academic excellence is at the top of the hierarchy of the priorities of Stewart School.
-The Sterling performance of the students in ICSE examinations year after year, bears testimony to the achievements of Stewart School, Cuttack.
+The Sterling performance of the students in ICSE examinations year after year bears testimony to the achievements of Stewart School, Cuttack.

-The Stewart School, Cuttack does not come under the preview of RTE Act in view of the Judgement passed by Honorable Supreme Court of India in the matter of SOCIETY FOR UN-AIDED PRIVATE SCHOOLS OF RAJASTHAN VERSUS U.O.I. &ANR and PRAMATI EDUCATIONAL & CULTURAL TRUST ® & ORS.
+The Stewart School, Cuttack does not come under the preview of the RTE Act in view of the Judgement passed by the Honorable Supreme Court of India in the matter of SOCIETY FOR UN-AIDED PRIVATE SCHOOLS OF RAJASTHAN VERSUS U.O.I. &ANR and PRAMATI EDUCATIONAL & CULTURAL TRUST ® & ORS.
 VERSUS UNION OF INDIA & ORS.